 As self-explanatory, machine-made rugs are constructed by giant electric devices called Power Loom.
 These rugs are commercial and mass-produced to be affordable for the majority of the customers.
 Moreover, the producers use chemical-based and low-cost materials for the machine-made rugs to minimize the costs as much as possible.
 That’s why they lack any artistic value like that of handmade rugs.

 But affordability doesn’t mean low-quality for machine-made rugs at all.
 They have quite a resistant structure that tolerates heavy furniture, constant foot traffic.
 Thanks to their rigid nature, you could feel free to use chemical detergent for cleaning them.
 All in all, machine-made rugs are relatively more resistant and easier to clean.
+Most of machine-made rugs are made of viscose, and it’s highly recommended to get them an expert Viscose Rug Cleaning at least every two years.

 Most of the DIY Youtube guides and amateur rug cleaners only take care of the surface and fail to remove the massive amount of dirt and dust stuck in the rug’s foundation.
 This deep-stuck dirt not only gives a repelling stink to your charming rugs but also ruins the rug in the long run by inviting bugs, mold, and mildew to the rug’s foundation.